bool(false)

 Logo Hypnoseeds

-In this week-by-week guide, you’ll learn exactly how to grow MAC 1 seeds for high yields and flavor-packed nugs, whether you’re growing indoors in a compact tent or letting her shine outside under natural sunlight.
+In this week-by-week guide, you’ll learn exactly how to grow MAC 1 strain for high yields and flavor-packed nugs, whether you’re growing indoors in a compact tent or letting her shine outside under natural sunlight.

 MAC 1, short for Miracle Alien Cookies, is a frosty, citrus-spiced hybrid with energetic effects and top-shelf bag appeal.
 With THC levels soaring up to 27% and a balanced 50/50 indica-sativa profile, this strain delivers both in the grow room and the grinder.
 Expect dense, trichome-covered buds that ooze blood orange and spicy lemon funk.